hinsky/JellyfinMergeMovies/README.md

 # JellyfinMergeMovies
-Python script, using the Jellyfin API to merge versions for movies accross the whole Jellyfin library
+Python script, using the Jellyfin API to merge versions for movies accross the whole library

 Only tested for Docker version Jellyfin 10.9.x on Debian